The Alzheimer’s Association is here to help.

 - Identify community resources to provide in-home services and assist the caregiver

 - Identify resources to assist with prescription costs

 - Assist the caregiver with developing positive caregiving approaches to manage crisis situation

-Office or in-home visits by a Care Consultant are available in the Indianapolis and Fort Wayne areas.
+Office or in-home visits by a Care Consultant are available in the Indianapolis, Fort Wayne and Northwest Indiana areas.